pgtipping/Synthalyst/memory-bank/progress.md

 The feature is designed with a mobile-first approach and follows the existing UI patterns of the application.
 All components are responsive and provide a consistent user experience across different devices.
 The statistics section includes proper loading states, authentication handling, and fallback UI for users with no activity.

+The application is functional with core features implemented.
+Recent improvements to the audio recording system have significantly enhanced reliability and user experience.
+The system now supports both local filesystem storage for development and AWS S3 storage for production, with a clean abstraction layer that makes it easy to switch between them.

+Database integration for audio recordings has been implemented, allowing for better organization and tracking of user recordings.
+The user interface for audio recording has been improved with a progress bar, timer, and clear status indicators.

 ## Known Issues

 - The build process occasionally encounters permission errors with the `.next/trace` file
 - Some components have unused imports that need to be cleaned up
 - Prisma database connection issues in the production environment need to be resolved
 - The statistics API currently returns empty values as a workaround for database connection issues
+- Prisma client generation issues on Windows (EPERM errors)
+- Browser compatibility variations for audio recording
+- Permission handling needs to be tested across different devices

 # Development Progress